When syncing data to a destination, their underlying APIs require the data you send to be correctly typed. For example, a

 - Associated field (linked to another table)

 - Unknown type

-The Hightouch UI uses these icons to distinguish various data types:
+The Hightouch UI uses these icons to distinguish various data types for destination fields:

 If you don't know the data types of the columns returned from your model, you can view them from the Columns tab on the model's overview page: